evanfwelch/production-feature-engineering/PITCHME.md

 but then one day passes...
 </p>

+Note: what's wrong here? this query has everything joined to everything, hard coded dates
 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Strategy: Chunk your "queries" wisely
-Note: there are some considerations to querying more repeatable... whether api or SQL

 - isolate your API calls |
 - think about history... |
 - and the history of history... |
 - user parameter injection |
 - think about the velocity of the data |

+Note: there are some considerations to querying more repeatable... whether api or SQL
 ---
 ```python
 import sqlite3